dennisverspuij/tb-correctidentity/README.md

 * Choose the initial "from" identity when composing a new email
 * Choose the "from" identity when replying to a message
     * based on the original recipients of the replied-to message
+    * **NEW in 2.4.x:** based on addressbook entries
     * based on non-standard SMTP header fields of the replied-to message (**new feature**: "Advanced: Additional mail headers")
 * Automatically change the "from" identity when addressing specific recipients
 * Warn if specific recipients are included in a email send from a specific identity

+### **NEW in 2.4.x:** Addressbook Match
+Instead of using individual match entries, also a complete addressbook can be checked for a match.
+As an example you can add the following line to the text field: addressbook="My Private Address Book"

+The string in quotes is the name of the address book as given in the address book pane.
+Can be copied from address book properties.

 ### Advanced: Additional mail headers
 [Email header fields](https://en.wikipedia.org/wiki/Email#Header_fields) are keywords in the SMTP (Simple Mail Transfer Protocol) message.
 E.g. "**To**" identifies the email recipient.